Sultan Al-Kuwari

-Sultan Al Kuwari (سلطان الكواري; born August 3, 1995) is a Qatari footballer who currently plays for Al-Markhiya as a striker.
+Sultan Al Kuwari (سلطان الكواري; born August 3, 1995) is a Qatari footballer who currently plays as a winger.
 He also plays for Qatar's U–20 team.
 He graduated from the acclaimed Aspire Academy in 2013.

 Club career

 Besides attending Aspire Academy, Kuwari played for Al Rayyan's youth teams.
-He made his first-team debut on November 2012 against Al Gharafa, but came to the forefront with the arrival of coach Manuel Jiménez, who succeeded in establishing many youth team players in the first-team.
-He had a trial in Spanish club Villarreal in October 2013.
+He made his first-team debut in November 2012 against Al Gharafa, but came to the forefront with the arrival of coach Manuel Jiménez, who succeeded in establishing many youth team players in the first-team.
+He had a trial with Spanish club Villarreal in October 2013.
 In April 2014, after his team was relegated to the Qatargas League, Rayyan loaned him out to Villarreal B for one season.